rockset/stacky/README.md

 ✓ Not syncing branch change_part_1, already synced with parent master
 - Will sync branch change_part_2 on top of change_part_1
 ```

+## Tuning

+The behavior of `stacky` allow some tuning.
+You can tune it by creating a `.stackyconfig`
+the file has to be either at the top of your repository (ie. next to the `.git` folder) or in the `$HOME` folder.

+If both files exists the one in the home folder takes precedence.
+The format of that file is following the `ini` format and has the same structure as the `.gitconfig` file.

+In the file you have sections and each sections define some parameters.

+We currently have the following sections:
+ * UI

+List of parameters for each sections:

+### UI
+ * skip_confirm, boolean with a default value of `False`, set it to `True` to skip confirmation before doing things like reparenting or removing merged branches.
+ * change_to_main: boolean with a default value of `False`, by default `stacky` will stop doing action is you are not in a valid stack (ie. a branch that was created or adopted by stacky), when set to `True` `stacky` will first change to `main` or `master` *when* the current branch is not a valid stack.
+ * change_to_adopted: boolean with a default value of `False`, when set to `True` `stacky` will change the current branch to the adopted one.
+ * share_ssh_session: boolean with a default value of `False`, when set to `True` `stacky` will create a shared `ssh` session to the `github.com` server.
+This is useful when you are pushing a stack of diff and you have some kind of 2FA on your ssh key like the ed25519-sk.

 ## License
 - [MIT License](https://github.com/rockset/stacky/blob/master/LICENSE.txt)